Frequently Asked Questions about Organizational “Agency” Endowment Funds

-No. All gifts to the Foundation are irrevocable.
-This includes the amount contributed by your organization to establish the Fund.
-The Foundation requires acknowledgment from your organization that its governing body understands that the gifts are irrevocable, as well as proof that your Board of Directors made this decision with a quorum and in compliance with your policies and procedures.
+No. All gifts to the foundation are irrevocable.
+This includes the amount contributed by your organization to establish the endowment fund.
+The foundation requires acknowledgment from your organization that its governing body understands that the gifts are irrevocable.
 Only the spendable income from investment of the fund is granted back to the nonprofit organization.
+Your endowment is forever.

 How is the endowment invested?

-The Foundation sets the investment strategy in accordance with the Investment Policy Statement.
-A professional Investment Consultant guides the volunteer Investment Committee in setting policy and direction for the portfolio.
-As part of the Foundation’s investment process, the nonprofit benefits from a diversified portfolio, professional money management, and low fees.
-The Foundation has an excellent track record of investment results, though results are not guaranteed and the endowment may lose value when the stock market declines.
+The foundation sets the investment strategy in accordance with the Investment Policy Statement.
+A professional investment consultant guides the volunteer Investment Committee in setting policy and direction for the portfolio.
+As part of the foundation’s investment process, the nonprofit benefits from a diversified portfolio, professional money management, and low fees.
+The foundation has an excellent track record of investment results, though results are not guaranteed and the endowment may lose value when the stock market declines.

 What is variance power?